Back to All Events

 Workshop led by: Jen Taylor

-Jen is a doctoral candidate in philosophy and religion.
+Jen has a Master’s in philosophy and religion.
 Her research focuses on Neolithic history & spirituality, animal ethics and ecofeminism.
 She studied Engaged Buddhism with Thich Nhat Hahn in Plum Village, France.
-An animal rights advocate and land steward, Jen is developing a pedagogy around beaver ecology as a window into the effect of keystone species on local ecosystem health and water supply.
+An animal rights advocate and land steward, Jen is developing a pedagogy around beaver ecology as a window into the effect of this keystone species on local ecosystem health and water supply.
 This workshop draws from her lifelong search for Mary and the divine feminine in Christianity.

 Previous